Football agent Mino Raiola 'fighting' for his life in hospital & is outraged by false reports claiming he has died | Goal.com

 Football agent Mino Raiola 'fighting' for his life in hospital & is outraged by false reports claiming he has died

-Football agent Mino Raiola's close friend Jose Fortes Rodriguez has denied reports of his death as fake news continues to spread online.
+Mino Raiola is fighting for his life in hospital, with the football agent having strongly condemned the fake news that spread on social media claiming he had died.

-Raiola has represented countless big names across Europe's major leagues over the last 20 years and helped broker a number of high profile deals.
+Raiola represents countless big names across Europe's major leagues and has helped broker a number of high-profile deals involving the likes of Paul Pogba and Zlatan Ibrahimovic.

-It has been widely reported that the Italian has passed away at the age of 54, but Rodriguez insists that he is still alive in hospital.
+It was widely reported that the Italian had passed away at the age of 54, with Raiola having released an update on his social media expressing his disgust at the fake news.

 Editors' Picks